balderdashy/sails-docs/concepts/ActionsAndControllers/ActionsAndControllers.md

 ### Keeping it lean

-In the tradition of most MVC frameworks, Sails recommends that your apps contain "thin" controllers -- that is, your action code should be as lean as possible, with any re-usable code moved into [helpers](http://sailsjs.com/documentation/concepts/helpers) or even extracted into node modules.
-This makes your apps easier to maintain in the long term!
+In the tradition of most MVC frameworks, mature Sails apps usually have "thin" controllers -- that is, your action code ends up lean, because reusable code has been moved into [helpers](http://sailsjs.com/documentation/concepts/helpers) or occasionally even extracted into separate node modules.
+This approach can definitely make your app easier to maintain as it grows in complexity.

+But at the same time, extrapolating code into reusable helpers _too early_ can cause maintainence issues that waste time and productivity.
+So the right answer lies somewhere in the middle.

+Sails recommends this rule of thumb:  Wait until you're about to use the same piece of code for the _third_ time before you extrapolate it into a separate helper.

 <docmeta name="displayName" value="Actions and controllers">
 <docmeta name="nextUpLink" value="/documentation/concepts/views">